 10 Things You Need To Know About Devils Hole And The World’s Rarest Fish

 There are days when life just throws you a luxurious moment, like the kind where you suddenly come to grips with being in an extraordinary place, or where you find yourself crossing paths with a type of wildlife that doesn’t exactly occupy your normal, any-old-kinda Tuesday.
-However, everything going on with the Devils Hole Desert Pupfish encompasses both, arming you with plenty of reason to set some days aside—heck, even a Tuesday—to understand and live this whole dang excursion for yourself.
-IT’S THAT COOL.
-There is so much to write home about the Devils Hole Desert Pupfish and its crazy-alluring environment, so—please—read on!
+However, everything going on with the Devils Hole pupfish encompasses both, arming you with plenty of reason to set some days aside—heck, even a Tuesday—to understand and live this whole excursion for yourself.
+It’s that cool.
+There is so much to write home about the Devils Hole pupfish and its crazy-alluring environment, so—please—read on!
 But if you take away one thing—and one thing only—let it be this: it’s the rarest fish in the whole world.
-There are different types of Desert Pupfish, sure, but the Devils Hole variety (Cyprinodon diabolis, if you want to get technical) has only about 100-ish individuals left in existence, all living together in the smallest, and probably most unique habitat of any known vertebrate species on earth.
+There are different types of desert pupfish, sure, but the Devils Hole variety (Cyprinodon diabolis, if you want to get technical) has only about 100-ish individuals left in existence, all living together in the smallest, and probably most unique habitat of any known vertebrate species on earth.

-2. …And Was The First Ever Species Classified As Endangered
+2. It Was the First Ever Species to be Classified as Endangered

 Its seriously narrow opening is more than enough reason to probe what lies beneath, right?
 Since we already know there is a complex maze of underground interconnected geological features, you may be thinking, this thing must reach crazy depths.
 You’re right… the thing is, Devils Hole is so profound, scientists haven’t been able to understand just how deep it actually is—as in they’ve never found the bottom.
 Research divers entered Devils Hole in 1991 and reached a depth of 436 feet, but could still see an additional 150 feet below before losing line of sight.
 What’s most fascinating is this: its depth is so complicated that researchers think it may be connected to other parts of the world.
 In 2012, a 7.2-magnitude earthquake in Oaxaca, Mexico—a place that’s 2,000 miles away from Ash Meadows—created a tsunami in Devils Hole.
 Visitors can get near Devils Hole via a fenced-in scaffolding, but, because it’s home to the rarest fish on Earth and part of a cavern we just can’t quite figure out yet, the thing is pretty locked down.
 I’m definitely OK with not being able to climb down in there… because after all, stuff way bigger than our lifetime is going on down here and conservation is quite simply mandatory.